snorkel-team/snorkel/RELEASING.md

        git commit -m "[RELEASE]: v0.9.0"
        git push --set-upstream origin release-v0.9.0

-1. Once the PR is approved, merge it and pull master locally.
+1. Once the PR is approved, merge it and pull main locally.

 1. Tag the release: